fullscreen directive controls whether the current document is allowed to use

 allowfullscreen attribute are present on an

-A list of origins for which the feature is allowed.
+A list of origins for which permission is granted to use the feature.
 See

 SecureCorp Inc. wants to disable the Fullscreen API within all browsing contexts except for its own origin and those whose origin is

 https://example.com.
-It can do so by delivering the following HTTP response header to define a feature policy:
+It can do so by delivering the following HTTP response header to define a Permissions Policy:

 FastCorp Inc. wants to disable